Why We Love Food Markets in Rome (A Must for Foodies in Italy)

 What You’ll Find

 Everything.
 And we mean everything.
-From freshly made pasta to Pecorino Romano cut straight from the wheel.
+From freshly made pasta and gnocchi, to Pecorino Romano cut straight from the wheel.
 Vibrant displays of seasonal produce seem to glow under the soft warehouse light — artichokes in spring, sun-blushed tomatoes in summer, figs and wild mushrooms in the fall.

 Seafood lovers, rejoice: the fish counters are extraordinary, often with daily catches straight from the coast.
 And the cured meats and cheeses?
 Just try walking past without picking up a wedge of aged Parmigiano or a few slices of melt-in-your-mouth prosciutto.Beyond Groceries